 Hiring a copy editor can save you time and money

-What is a copy editor?
+What does a copy editor do?

 They often have degrees in English and must love reading and writing in order to be truly successful.
 They work with the author to improve the original draft, reshaping and trimming the rough work into a piece ready to be published.

 Why should you hire a copy editor?